DanCouper/fibz/README.md

 in a function that sleeps for a randomised number of milliseconds before returning - this makes it obvious when running the server what is a cache miss and what is a cache hit.

-Running `Fibz.stop/1` will stop the GenServer - as the restart is by default permanent, the server will immediately restart - the only visible change will be that the cache has now been emptied.
+Casting `:stop` to `Fibz.FizzbuzzServer.compute/1` will stop the GenServer - as the restart is by default permanent, the server will immediately restart - the only visible change will be that the cache has now been emptied.

 ```